ankschoubey/old-blog/_posts/2021-11-25-my-core-values.md

 Since we base our decisions on our perceived reality, it is very important to our perceived reality match original reality.

-There are a few sub paths within the relm of truth:
-1. Seeking truth
-2. Accepting truth
-3. Always saying truth
-4. Always activing truthfully.

-Truth can feel random.
-But we can create a habit/series of step to follow to ensure we are as truthful as possible.

-Truthful speech has following features:
+The only truth are facts from nature.
+All else is opinions/perceptions.
+Therefore, you can be as truthful as possible but else wise it's just opinions.

+Truth is clear and specific.

+It is easier to deliver truth to yourself completely.

-- Before telling the truth to others.
-Let go of your identity.
-Deliver truth to yourself completely.
-This can be something you don't want but you know it exactly.
+- Before telling the truth to others deliver truth to yourself completely.
 - Be as specific as possible.
+Eg: Pointing to past event is specific.
 Being wage means you aren't speaking the truth.
 - Test out the truth quickly.
 Truths are not based on assumptions.
-Depending on the context either the truth will be a past event, in which can you could recall the past event exactly.
-Or a feeling, in which case one has to really listen to himself.
 - Accept the truth and let go.
 Don't over rationalize after one point.

 The only way is to let go of the outcome and to assume that whatever happens in truth is the best thing that can happen.